patcon/toronto-lobbyist-registry-tools/README.md

 - [**CircleCI.**][circleci] A script-running service that [runs scheduled tasks][circleci-cron] for us in the cloud.

+## :raised_hands: Acknowledgements

+This tool was initially created at the request of [Bernard Rudny](https://twitter.com/brudny), in a barter deal that saw the exchange of one month's accomodation for a web scraper.
+Thanks Bernard!

 <!-- Links -->
    [data]: https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#94202791-cb02-4a98-4b1f-0f301b6f89d3
    [registrar]: https://www.toronto.ca/city-government/accountability-operations-customer-service/accountability-officers/lobbyist-registrar/